morganthomas/winning-arguments/winning-arguments.md

 Having analyzed the concept of winning, we can now shed more light on the concepts of winning arguments and winning debates.
 We are back where we were at the start of the Introduction, at our attempt to explain the meaning of the title, Winning Arguments.

-In the first three paragraphs of the Introduction, we distinguished between two senses of "winning arguments," corresponding to two senses of "argument," i.e. "argument" in the sense of "debate," and "argument" in the sense of "a series of statements designed to provide reasons to believe some conclusion(s)."
+In the first three paragraphs of the Introduction, we distinguished between two senses of "winning arguments," corresponding to two senses of "argument," i.e. "argument" in the sense of "debate," and "argument" in the sense of "a series of statements designed to provide reason to believe some conclusion(s)."
 We refer to the former as debates and the latter as arguments.

 Thus, we have two concepts stated by the title, both of which we need to analyze: the concept of winning arguments, and the concept of winning debates.
 "A winning argument," we presumed, means essentially "a persuasive argument;" but a deeper conceptual analysis of the phrase remains to be done.
 "Winning debates" refers to the activity of winning in debates.